Not Boring Software

 From the start, we knew we wanted to build our apps differently, more like a video game, so we looked at using actual game engines like Unity, Unreal, or Godot.
 They’re amazing for real-time 3D, sound, haptics – all the stuff we care about.
 But they also come with big frameworks and long load times.
 In a game, waiting ten seconds while you see the Unity logo is fine.
 When you just want to check the weather, that’s a dealbreaker.

 We work small and fast.
-Figma is just for quick sketches when paper isn’t enough.
+Figma is great for quick sketches when paper isn’t enough.
 The goal is to get things into Xcode as soon as possible so we can actually feel them in the product.
 You don’t really know if something works until you interact with it.
 That’s where the magic happens – adjusting a spring animation, changing the lighting, or finding that one little detail that makes it click.

 Do you use any other tools to run the business?